-In the digital marketing age, your personal brand is defined by your reputation, your online profile and the content you share.
-By making it a habit to create and/or share best-in-class content and showing empathy for helping others do better at their jobs or businesses, you’re ensuring your personal brand becomes respected and sought after by prospects and customers.
+In the digital age, your personal brand is defined by your reputation (online and offline), your online profile and the content you share.
+By making it a habit to create and/or share best-in-class content and showing empathy by helping others do better at their jobs or businesses, you’re ensuring your personal brand becomes respected and sought after by prospects and customers.
 However, if your brand cannot rise to the occasion, expect to get left behind in the never-ending quest for attention, engagement and collaboration.

 My response?